Respiratory illnesses

 Outpatients/primary care

-Patients who are known or suspected to be positive with a respiratory pathogen and whose treatment cannot be deferred should receive care from services that can operate in a way that minimises the risk of spread of the virus to other patients.
+Patients who are known or suspected to be positive for a respiratory pathogen and whose treatment cannot be deferred should receive care from services that can operate in a way that minimises the risk of spread of the virus to other patients.
 If required, advice can be sought from Infection Prevention and Control Teams.

 Surveillance and monitoring/outbreak management and reporting in inpatient settings